drteeth/attend-elixir-talk/slides.md

 ### (applying events for new state)

 * Apply clause for each event on an aggregate
-* Take the old state and event as input
+* Takes the previous state and an event as input
 * Returns the new state
 * Applied after the events have been persisted
 * Also applied when re-hydrating the aggregate